LivingLegacyMedia/vowbound/chapter_11.md

 ---

 The forest welcomed them with early morning birdsong and dappled sunlight filtering through the canopy.
-Cassian had walked this path before—had ran through these woods earlier that day ago when leaving the capital.
+Cassian had walked this path before—had run through these woods just hours earlier when fleeing the capital.
 But something was different now.

 The trees felt *closer*.
 Not threatening, but present.
 Aware.